Mikhail Tukhachevsky: Russian Civil War

-He became an officer in the newly established Red Army and rapidly advanced in rank because of his great ability.
+Tukhachevsky became an officer in the newly-established Red Army and rapidly advanced in rank because of his great ability.
 During the Russian Civil War, he was given responsibility for defending Moscow.
 The Bolshevik Defence Commissar, Leon Trotsky, gave Tukhachevsky command of the 5th Army in 1919, and he led the campaign to capture Siberia from the anticommunist White forces of Aleksandr Kolchak.
 Tukhachevsky used concentrated attacks to exploit the enemy's open flanks and threaten them with envelopment.

-According to Tukhachevsky's close confidant Leonid Sabaneyev, in 1918, when he was in the service of the Military Department of the All-Russian Central Executive Committee, in his last overt display of neopaganism, Tukhachevsky drew up a project for destruction of Christianity and restoration of Slavic paganism.
-To this end, Tukhachevsky submitted a memo on declaring paganism as the state religion of the RSFSR, which although mocked, also received some serious discussion in the Small Council of People's Commissars, which commended Tukhachevsky for his "joke" and his commitment to atheism.
+According to Tukhachevsky's close confidant Leonid Sabaneyev, when Tukhachevsky was in the service of the Military Department of the All-Russian Central Executive Committee in 1918, in his last overt display of neopaganism, Tukhachevsky drew up a project for destruction of Christianity and restoration of Slavic paganism.
+To that end, Tukhachevsky submitted a memo on declaring paganism as the state religion of Soviet Russia, which although mocked, also received some serious discussion in the Small Council of People's Commissars, which commended Tukhachevsky for his "joke" and his commitment to atheism.
 Sabaneyev observed that Tukhachevsky seemed "as happy as a schoolboy who had just succeeded in a prank."

-He also helped defeat General Anton Denikin in the Crimea in 1920, conducting the final operations.
-In February 1920, he launched an offensive into the Kuban, using cavalry to disrupt the enemy's rear.
+Tukhachevsky also helped defeat General Anton Denikin in the Crimea in 1920, conducting the final operations.
+In February 1920, he launched an offensive into the Kuban and used cavalry to disrupt the enemy's rear.
 In the retreat that followed, Denikin's force disintegrated, and Novorossiysk was evacuated hastily.

 In the final stage of the civil war, Tukhachevsky commanded the 7th Army during the suppression of the Kronstadt rebellion in March 1921.
 He also commanded the assault against the Tambov Republic between 1921 and 1922.
-British historian Simon Sebag Montefiore has described Tukhachevsky as being "as ruthless as any Bolshevik".
-He was known for using summary execution of hostages and poison gas in his suppression of peasant uprisings.